 To meet our data protection obligations, we have established comprehensive and proportionate governance measures.

 CCTA processes any personal data provided in the context of your professional relationship with us.
-As an individual, under GDPR you have the following specific rights in respect of the personal data we process:
+As an individual, under UK GDPR you have the following specific rights in respect of the personal data we process: